THE TANGLED TALE OF THE TURKISH ANGORA & TURKISH VAN

 According to the official history of the breed in the USA, in the 1950s and 1960s, Turkish cats were taken to North America from ankara and all American Turkish Angora cats can trace their history to Turkish cats.
 In the US, white Turkish Angoras were recognised in the early 1970s and other colours in 1978.
 But are these true Turkish Angoras?

-The "Turkish Angora" recognised in the USA (which I distinguish as the "American Angora") was reconstituted from the Persian (European) pedigree breed post-World Wars and actually owe very little to the true Turkish Angoras.
+The "Turkish Angora" recognised in the USA (the "American Angora") was reconstituted from the Persian (European) pedigree breed post-World Wars and actually owe very little to the true Turkish Angoras.
 Any genuine Turkish Angora blood has been swamped through outcrossing to other breeds and types.
 However these American-bred cats were recognised by TICA and were claimed to represent the cats of Turkey.
 Their genetic diversity has recently been supplemented via outcrossing to Turkish random-bred cats.
 New imports of genetically correct Turkish Angoras (ankara kedisi) from Turkey and the Ankara Zoo meet a mixed reception on the American show bench.
 When young they may do well at shows against American Angoras, but when adult, their larger, stockier, thicker-boned physique is penalised by a breed standard written for the more "refined" (i.e. skinny) American Angoras.
 Breeders looking for "Angoras" from Turkey therefore select random-bred cats that are not representative of the true Turkish Angora.

 DNA studies into the breed excluded samples from Turkish Angoras and Turkish Vans from international submissions as these were not representative of the American breed.
 Cat genetics researchers therefore viewed the American Angora, not the Turkish Angora maintained at the ankara Zoo, as the "correct" breed.
 In essence, the DNA studies were based on a false premise: the breeds recognised in the USA by the CFA and TICA were accepted as the baseline and the randombred regional cats were assessed as deviating from those baselines, instead of using the results to determine how far the CFA and TICA breeds had deviated genetically from their purported regional ancestors.

-There is no genetic evidence that the CFA/TICA "Turkish" Angora originated from Turkey.
+Despite all the imports mentioned above, there is no genetic evidence that the CFA/TICA "Turkish" Angora originated from Turkey.
 Sponsored researchers and breeders have appropriated the history of the true Turkish Angora (Ankara kedisi) to legitimise the American Angora.
 DNA specimens from original Turkish Angora bloodlines with very high readings of Ankara kedisi are dismissed as "Cyprus group".
 A phylogenetic tree presented at the 2005 Tufts Conference showed that American Angoras are related to the Persian (from which it was re-constituted), American Shorthair, Siamese and Russian Blue.
 Lipinski's studies found the American Angora to be closer to random-bred cats from Tunisia and Turkey and also to the Egyptian Mau.
 Kurushima et al found evidence of multiple lineages in the American Angoras indicating significant European heritage.

 Ankara Kedisi Dernegi have offered to obtain more Ankara Zoo samples in order to help refine UC Davis researchers' findings.
 The researchers claimed they could only accept samples submitted directly by Zoo officials although it was known that Zoo officials are not permitted to export DNA samples.
 This effectively eliminates genuine Turkish Angora DNA samples from the study, possibly preventing the cat fancy from the embarrassing revelation that their "Turkish" cats are not authentic Turkish Angoras.
 Lyons responded to Ankara kedisi breeders by email and stated "your persistent doubting of my science does not impress me.
 I will no longer accept samples from you and other Turkish breeders.
 If I get samples from the zoo, it will be via the zoo directly" meaning she is free to conveniently ignore the genuine Turkish Angora while trying to legitimise the cat fancy's mongrelised version.